So many choices, so little coverage: The bikini, specifically the (sometimes) cheeky surf bikini.

 Crochet bikinis don’t offer a lot of coverage and can come off easily when they’re worn while surfing.

-When you’re shopping for a bikini top to wear when you surf it’s important to find something with thick straps to ensure it offers sufficient support and coverage.
+When you’re shopping for a surf bikini top to wear it’s important to find something with thick straps to ensure it offers sufficient support and coverage.

 Although underwires are supportive, they can dig into the skin when they’re worn all day and aren’t comfortable when you’re paddling and are spending a lot of time on your stomach.

 What To Look For In A Bikini Bottoms – Skimpy, Cheeky or Full Coverage?

 The thickness of the material on the hip is going to be what helps keep your bottoms on.

 How To Take Care Of Your Bikini

 Remove excess water before air-drying it to help it maintain its shape and color after each use.

 Can You Surf In A One Piece?

 If you want more mobility, you can look for a one-piece with high-cut leg holes.

 Surfing in Boardshorts

 There are many types of boardshorts on the market that have a slack fit and soft materials.

-They also pair well with bikini tops for those who still want to get some sun while spending time outside.
+They also pair well with surf bikini tops for those who still want to get some sun while spending time outside.